kurtdevocht/No-Touch-IR-Thermometer/Mega_FIR/MegaFIR_BoM.md

 | 1 | 9V Battery Snap Connector | Keystone 2238 | 1650675 [link(.be)](https://be.farnell.com/keystone/2238/battery-strap-pp3/dp/1650675) | | €1.6900 |

 ## Cost
-The total build of materials for a MegaFIR will set you back €6 for the components.
+The total bill of materials for a MegaFIR will set you back €6 for the components.
 Additional costs are:
 * The Melexis sensor
 * a 9V battery
 * a breadboard